Lukakona/demon-fighter-incremental/README.md

 # demon-fighter-incremental
-incremental game where you fight demons
+Incremental (clicker/idle) game where you fight a variety of very well drawn and often fearsome demons

+javascript project by Lukakona (@KonaGrylls) guest artwork by ned - @MissMoenstyrwyn sdw - @Deadweight